angry-tony/cookiecutter-templates/README.rst

 Parameters
 ----------

-Following parameters need to be provided
+Parameters that need to be provided

 * "project_name": "project--salt-model", name of
 * "domain_name": "cloud.company.com", domain part of FQDN